 *The word "God" can be replaced by the word "faith" according to one’s spiritual beliefs.

-The Guide Law we are promising to obey is:
+The Guide Law we are promising to obey is as follows:

 2. A Guide is loyal.